codeclimate/codeclimate-rubocop/config/contents/style/explicit_block_argument.md

-This cop enforces the use of explicit block argument to avoid writing block literal that just passes its arguments to another block.
+Enforces the use of explicit block argument to avoid writing block literal that just passes its arguments to another block.

 NOTE: This cop only registers an offense if the block args match the